- Ørsted says it is the 1st energy developer globally to commit to reuse or recycle all its solar panels

 It adds to the company’s existing ambition to reuse or recycle all its wind turbine blades.

 Recycling and reusing solar panels is part of the industry’s sustainability measures which were discussed at length at the recent TaiyangNews 1st Solar & Sustainability Conference 2023.
-There was a also presentation on Presentations by participants during the event, including a talk on the status for solar module recycling from PV Cycle, are available for viewing here.
+Presentations by participants during the event are available for viewing here.